realnews-gateway/realnews-gateway-core/modules/README.md

 # Modules Directory

-The Modules directory contains all runtime subsystems of the Emergency Publishing architecture.
+The Modules directory contains all supporting runtime subsystems of the Emergency Publishing System.
 Each module represents a distinct functional layer, designed to be independently testable, deployable, and extensible.

-These modules implement the system’s core capabilities: censorship‑resistant transport, content aggregation, pseudonymous communication, and emergency delivery.
+These modules provide ingestion, access, and content‑generation capabilities that feed into the core system: the **Emergency Channel**.

 ---